-- 1. The trench shall not have sides caving in and the bottom of the ditch shall be sand padded prior to installing pipeline.
-Spoil piles will be a minimum of two feet (2 feet) from edge of trench.
-If water is present, trench shall be made safe and verified by VGS personnel.
+- 1. The trench shall meet all OSHA standards.
+VGS requires the bottom of the trench to be sand padded with 6-inches of sand prior to installing the gas pipeline.
+Spoil piles will be a minimum of two feet (2 feet) from the edge of the trench.
+If water is present, the trench shall be made safe and verified by VGS personnel.
 See Figure 7.1 for a detail of a typical trench. - Customer/Developer will not expose VGS facilities.
 VGS personnel will be responsible for all excavation over live gas pipelines.
 Customer/Developer will stop digging five feet (5 feet). from VGS facilities.
 Customer/Developer can dig around and expose gas facilities if VGS personnel are on site. - 3.
 During regular construction season (May 15 November 15), VGS will be responsible for road crossings unless circumstances dictate the developer be responsible.
 VGS will provide prior notification to developer should they be required to do a road crossing.
 Shall the Customer/Developer be responsible for any sleeving or casing; multiple sleeves/casings are not an acceptable practice. - 4.
-Customer/Developer will supply sand padding above and below the pipe in stony soil conditions for added protection of the pipe.
-After adding the sand padding, native backfill may be used if stones are not larger than six inches (6-inch) in diameter and the backfill is free of cinders, ash, organic material (mulch or sod), trash, and paving material. - 5.
+Customer/Developer will supply sand padding above and below the pipe as required by VGS.
+After adding the sand padding, existing backfill material may be used if stones are not larger than six inches (6-inch) in diameter and the backfill is free of organic material (mulch or sod), trash, asphalt and concrete. - 5.
+All installed pipe will meet minimum standards per federal code including sites under construction or reconstruction (2-ft. minimum for mains, 12-inches for services).
+Final grade should meet VGS standards for cover (3-ft for mains and 24-inches for services). - 6.
+State road crossings require a VTrans permit, protective sleeve and depth of 5-ft. minimum. - 7.
 Customer/Developer is responsible for all restoration, including concrete and blacktop that the Customer/Developer has disturbed.
 VGS will be responsible for all restoration, including concrete and blacktop that VGS has disturbed.
-Customer/Developer should make the best effort to backfill to finish grade the day of installation for locating proposes. - 6.
-Winter construction will be weather dependent and at the discretion of VGS to ensure the safety of all personnel.
-VGS will not excavate over live gas lines where frost conditions
+Customer/Developer should make the best effort to backfill to finish grade the day of installation for locating proposes.